Peace is more than a wish when women talk

 Because we love ourselves, we forgive.
 Because we love our community, we forgive.
 Because we need our country to be founded on something other than hate, we forgive.
 Because we have the power to break a cycle of violence, we forgive.
 Because our faith in God demands it of us, we forgive.
 Because we have dignity in the face of violence, we forgive.

-After watching Women Talking, I left the theater missing those moments of sitting under a tree in Colombia, together.
+After watching Women Talking, I left the theatre missing those moments of sitting under a tree in Colombia, together.
 Life in Canada often feels less inspiring and much more challenging, trying to live well in the relationships I currently hold.
 Yet real life is not a fable.
 It’s not about creating imaginary responses to things that happen to us.
 It takes real action.
 And hard work.
 And authentic conversations.
 Come, pull up a chair next to me.
 Let’s talk.

 If you have seen the film, what was your reaction?
 What issues did it bring up for you in relation to your experiences of harm?
 What did you find empowering?